-If you are lucky, the easiest way to unclog a toilet is to simply wait it out.
+If you are lucky, the easiest way to unclog a toilet is to wait it out simply.
 Let water dissolve the clog, and try flushing again after several hours.
 By pouring a caustic soda (coke, for example) into the toilet bowl, you can speed the dissolving process along considerably.
 Simply dump a can of cola in the water and let it eat away at the debris.
-Just be sure to never flush the toilet when the water level is already high.
+Just be sure never to flush the toilet when the water level is already high.
 You could inadvertently cause a disgusting overflow.

 Taking the Plunge